Today we’ll look at aliasing two options,

 man <command> into your terminal.

 Open the file where you keep your aliases.
 If you aren’t quite sure what this means have a quick look at this short primer on simple and advanced setups.
-Adding the following aliases means that anytime we use the standard commands, the options will always be included.
+Adding the following aliases means that anytime we use the standard commands, the option flags will always be included.
 Pretty handy huh?

 First we’ll alias the